Federicogimenez/natours/README.md

-# natours
+# Natours
-this is a practice work
+This is a practice work where i implement some atractive layout designs without using flexbox or grid